 Sequential ordering: alphabetic characters (

-A–Z,a–z) and numeric characters (0–9) are assigned codes in increasing order.
-So sorting text by treating ASCII codes as unsigned binary numbers automatically gives alphabetical/numerical order. -
+A–Z,a–z) and numeric characters (0–9) get codes in increasing order.
+Sort text by treating ASCII codes as unsigned binary numbers and you get alphabetical/numerical order for free. -

-BCD encoding embedded in digit codes: the low-order four bits of each digit character’s ASCII code are exactly the binary-coded decimal representation of that digit.
-So
+BCD embedded in the digit codes: the low-order four bits of each digit character’s ASCII code are exactly the binary-coded decimal of that digit.

-'5'has ASCII code — the high nibble is (digit-character marker) and the low nibble is ( in BCD).
+'5'has ASCII code : high nibble (digit-character marker), low nibble ( in BCD).

-This embedded BCD makes converting between ASCII digit characters and numeric values trivial: just mask off the low 4 bits.
+So converting between an ASCII digit character and its numeric value is just masking off the low 4 bits.

 Standard ASCII range